- City Palace by Lake Pichola

-The Thar Desert’s arid landscape of subtropical scrubland interspersed with sand dunes will whizz past your window on your journey to Jodhpur today.
-The Marwar kingdom’s capital for five centuries, Jodhpur sits at the base of a sandstone ridge on the edge of the Desert, enclosed by a nine-kilometre long wall.
-You’ll pass through eight gates to enter this small city, seven of which represent victories in battle while the eighth bears palm impressions of women who immolated themselves after their husbands were defeated.
+The Thar Desert’s arid landscape of subtropical scrubland interspersed with sand dunes will whizz past your window on your journey to Jodhpur today (75 miles, two hours).
+The Marwar kingdom’s capital for five centuries, Jodhpur, also known as the Blue City, sits on the edge of the desert, enclosed by a nine-kilometre long wall.
+You’ll pass through eight gates to enter this small city, seven of which represent victories in battle.

 Day 12 Jodhpur

 Today you can look forward to making an included visit to the 15th-century Mehrangarh Fort – its formidable exterior conceals three beautiful palaces graced with delicate latticework, pierced sandstone screens and wall paintings.

 Also visit Jaswant Thada, a cluster of royal cenotaphs dressed in white marble, which were built in 1899.